emiskas/GUI_Password_Manager/README.md

 GUI Password Manager
 ===

+### Disclaimer: This project is for display and will most likely not work due to Supabase automatically pausing the connection to the database if unused for a certain amount of time.
+If you do want to try it out, contact me directly.

 This is a simple desktop application that allows you to securely manage your account credentials for various services.

 Built with **Python**, the app utilizes **PyQt5** for the graphical user interface (GUI), **pycryptodome** for cryptographic operations, and **cryptography** for encryption.
 The application stores data in a **PostgreSQL** database hosted on **Supabase**, enabling users to access their credentials from any device using their master login (email/password).